i-like-trains72/FabricPerformanceMods/README.md

 -Mods that are mixed will be marked with a ❗

+-Please read the Additional Notes section, it has vital information

 ---------------------------------- Mod Descriptions ---------------------------------------------

 **C2me** - Multithreads chunks to make them load fast https://github.com/YatopiaMC/C2ME-fabric ❗

-**Cadmium** - Stops the DFU from being loading, causing startup times to be decreased https://github.com/LucilleTea/cadmium-fabric ❗
+**Cadmium** - Optimizes the DFU to run faster when it's used https://github.com/LucilleTea/cadmium-fabric ❗

-**ClientSideNoteBlocks** - Reduces lag when playing noteblocks on the server https://www.curseforge.com/minecraft/mc-mods/client-side-noteblocks ✔️
+**ClientSideNoteBlocks** - Reduces client-side lag when playing noteblocks on the server https://www.curseforge.com/minecraft/mc-mods/client-side-noteblocks ✔️

-**Cull Leaves** - Makes leave hollow, causing significant FPS boost in forests https://www.curseforge.com/minecraft/mc-mods/cull-leaves ✔️
+**Cull Leaves** - Makes leaves look like Optifine's Smart leaves, providing an FPS boost https://www.curseforge.com/minecraft/mc-mods/cull-leaves ✔️

 **DashLoader** - Makes startup times insanely fast by caching data (can cause issues when loading resourcepacks; when you load one, restart your game afterwards) https://www.curseforge.com/minecraft/mc-mods/dashloader  ❗